shorebirdtech/docs/docs/getting_started/install.md

 Run "shorebird help <command>" for more information about a command.
 ```

-Use the `shorebird doctor` command to ensure your environment is setup correctly:
+You can use the `shorebird doctor` to ensure things are set-up correctly:

 ```
 shorebird doctor
 ```

+Example output:

 ```
 $ shorebird doctor